-The Admissions and Records Office will maintain your academic record of coursework completed at the college.
+The Records Office will maintain your academic record of coursework completed at the college.
 Transcripts will be released only after receipt of your signed written request.
 Transcripts issued to you will be marked "Issued to Student."
 A fee for each official transcript ordered must accompany the written request.

-Transcripts will not be released if your records are on hold.
-(See the "Records on Hold" policy below.)
+Transcripts will not be released if your records are on hold for financial or disciplinary reasons.

 Official transcripts from other institutions cannot be released to any individual or institution.
 Copies designated "for JCCC staff use only" may be released to appropriate JCCC staff for advising or institutional research purposes.
-Any release of your transcript information will be approved and documented by the director of admissions and records.
+Any release of your transcript information will be approved and documented by the director of Admissions and Records.